KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 ## APIs and Databases

-A tool I use and want to read up on.
+A tool I use and want to read up on
 * [Django REST Framework](https://www.django-rest-framework.org/)

 I work in a database department and as such would like to better understand database capabilities.
 See also Simon Willison for SQLite experimentation.